 Email signatures design advice for startups

 Did you know that an email signature can bring 300-500 extra leads per month for your startup?
-Add your new signature and turn the hundreds of emails you send into a powerful marketing channel.
-Include your company logo and contact information, like the company website and social media profiles.
-Don’t forget about a clear call to action.
-You can also use an eye-catching font and color scheme to stand out from the crowd, but be sure not to overdo it.
+Transform your outgoing emails into a powerful tool by including your logo, contact info, and social media links.
+Don’t forget a clear call to action.
+Use a striking font and color scheme to stand out, but keep it balanced.

 Email signatures design advice for marketing